 They make a great companion to fish like mollies, platies, and angelfish and even socialize well in the tank.
 Likewise, some Corydoras with peaceful temperaments go well with these fish.

-Some tetras that are larger but are in the school of at least six members can also be kept together with swordtail in the tank.
+Some tetras that are larger but are in the school of at least six members can also be kept together with a swordtail in the tank.

 Bala Shark